 - Decorative Buttons

-Types of Buttons #1 – Flat Buttons
+Types of Buttons by Shape

 The shirt button is usually a flat button with two or four holes and has specific measurements.
-Traditional men’s shirts use different button sizes on the collar, cuff and down the front of the shirt.
+Traditional men’s shirts use different button sizes on the collar, cuff, and down the front of the shirt.

 Shank buttons are buttons without holes through the top.
 They have a shank underneath to sew the button onto the garment.

-Buttons can be used for cuff links, lapel buttons and other non-functional, decorative purposes.
-You can find fancy buttons on shirts and jackets giving a tailored finish to many garments.
+Buttons can be used for cuff links, lapel buttons, and other non-functional, decorative purposes.
+You can find fancy buttons on shirts and jackets, giving a tailored finish to many garments.

 Decorative buttons often have irregular shapes making it hard to fit them through buttonholes.
-I’ve used the fish and butterfly buttons as accents on necklines.
+I've used the fish and butterfly buttons as accents on the necklines.

-Composition of Buttons
+Types of Buttons by Composition

-Buttons can be made of various compositions and most projects will have several types of buttons that will be suitable.
+Buttons can be made of various compositions, and most projects will have several types of buttons that will be suitable.
 Think about the longevity of your sewn item and the washing method before choosing the type of button.

-Button compositions include:
+Button names by compositions include:

-Once the industrial revolution took place and plastic came into the world of manufacturing, buttons took on a new role and became mass-produced, cheap and cheerful options for fasteners and decorative finishes.
-Although zippers are a very popular fastening innovation, buttons still remain the best selling fastener in the clothing industry.
+Once the industrial revolution took place and plastic came into the world of manufacturing, buttons took on a new role and became mass-produced, cheap, and cheerful options for fasteners and decorative finishes.
+Although zippers are a very popular fastening innovation, buttons still remain the best-selling fastener in the clothing industry.